Skip to main content

 print(batch_scrape_result)

-# Or, you can use the asynchronous method:
+# Or, you can use the start method:

 ['https://docs.firecrawl.dev', 'https://docs.firecrawl.dev/sdks/overview'],